LinioIT/rabbitmq-http-relay/README.md

 ```

 **Inserting Http Requests**
-As mentioned previously, a message containing an http request has to be inserted into RabbitMQ to initiate reliable delivery.
+Reliable delivery is initiated by inserting a message containing an http request into RabbitMQ.
-The http request itself is JSON encoded and inserted as the body of the message.
+The http request is JSON encoded and inserted as the body of the RabboitMQ message.
 A message id and message expiration can
 also be specified by inserting them into the headers of the RabbitMQ message.
 The Go program insertHttpRequest/main.go has
 been provided as an example of how to create a message.